 For enthusiasts and the public at large, iconic international yacht brand Riva, in partnership with Fondazione Museo Barca Lariana, opened a new 300-square-metre exhibition room in October at the MBL Lake Como International Museum of Vintage Boats in Pianello del Lario, dedicated to the prestigious motorboats built on Lake Iseo.

-On display are seven jewels from the storied Sarnico-based shipyard.
+On display are seven jewels from the historic Sarnico-based shipyard.
 The room at the MBL, designed by architect Paolo Albano in tandem with Riva, takes the visitor on a journey through time from the 1930s to the incredible period epitomised by "La Dolce Vita", when the Aquarama’s unmistakable lines brought Italian style to the world of yachting and the international collective imagination.

 The museum’s collection also boasts several truly special models: HaLu is a Riva from the 1930s when Serafino was still at the helm of the shipyard.
 HaLu is probably one of the oldest and best preserved vintage Rivas in the world.
 The two Riva Series R models, the first to be built on a small production line, are from a few years later, as is the very rare racer fitted with Guzzi engines.
 Also on show is a Riva Florida with special Scottish Madras upholstery.
 Visitors can also admire a series of traditional moulds used to produce hulls.